mui/mui-x/scripts/README.md

 The following steps must be proposed as a pull request.

-1. Compare the last tag with the branch upon which you want to release (`next` for the alpha / beta releases and `master` for the current stable version).
+1. Compare the last tag with the branch upon which you want to release (`master` for the alpha / beta releases and `v*.x` for the current stable versions).
    To do so, use `pnpm release:changelog` The options are the following:

 ```bash